samlam/sveltekit-adapter-dotnetcore/README.md

 ### out parameter

-The directory to build the server to.
-It defaults to `build`
+The default output directory is set to `build`

+## Next or TBD

+Will provide a .net core example

 ## License